nithingpth/keyboard-navigator/Readme.md

 Developers might add non-interactive elements to DOM and expect users to interact with them(example: using an image of delete instead of delete button).
 In such cases pressing enter on such elements will yeild nothing, click listeners wont fire.
 Keyboard Navigator patches this action by listening on enter clicks and programatically click elements from script.
-if Developer dont need any fallback focus strategy and just needs programatical clicks for non-interactive elements set:
+if Developer dont need any fallback focus strategy and just needs programatical clicks for non-interactive elements, set:
 ```javascript
 // default useDefaultFallbackFocusLogic = true
 keyBoardNavigator.useDefaultFallbackFocusLogic = false